 As the Arctic-Timber puppies grew up, it became clear from their behavior and appearance that they were not pure wolves, but rather high-content wolf-dogs, meaning they are mostly wolf but do have a bit of dog in their genetic history.
 Despite this difference, they lived happily with the Arctic wolves, and eventually all divided into independent packs, each made of a combination of the two litters.
 Although our Arctic-Timber wolf-dogs tend to be a bit more outgoing than our Arctic wolves, they are still just as innately wild and prefer to live in a pack with their own kind than in a home as someone’s pet.

 Savannah decided to live with Storm, and for years they made a great pair.
 However, over time they began to have spats over food and attention from their caretakers.
 Storm often left the enclosure for ambassador work, and one day when he returned, Savannah made it clear that she no longer wanted him in the enclosure with her.
 To avoid serious injury, the lifelong companions were separated, and Savannah was introduced to Beric Dondarrion of the Westeros Pack.
 Savannah’s affectionate personality helped Beric become even more social with his caretakers.
-Although they occasionally competed for attention, they got along beautifully and proved to be an excellent couple.
+Although they occasionally competed for attention, they got along beautifully and enjoyed each others company.

 Savannah now lives with another senior rescue, Sioux.
 We are so glad they seem to be getting along well together!